- About Us

-OpenSourceResearch Collaboration (OSRC) is determined to close the gap between the rapidly evolving information technology sector and the slowly moving healthcare sector.
+OpenSourceResearch Collaboration (OSRC) is aims to close the gap between the rapidly evolving information technology sector and the slowly moving healthcare sector.

-The OSRC is an open-source product that encourage spin off StartUps based on these innovative research tools.
+The OSRC is an open-source product however, it encourages spin off StartUps based on its innovative research.
 In this model OSRC is an academic institute, incubator and/or accelerator of StartUps.
-Our members can get involved in academic research as well as entrepreneurial creativity, leadership, and problem-solving activities.
+Our members can get involved in the academic research as well as entrepreneurial creativity, leadership, and problem-solving activities.

-For this purpose, OSRC aims to create multidisciplinary teams to work out innovative solutions that aim to combat challenges in the healthcare sector by using advances in information technologies and artificial intelligence.
+For this purpose, OSRC aims to create multidisciplinary teams to work out innovative solutions in the healthcare sector by using advances in information technologies and artificial intelligence.

 OSRC is, in this context, an incubator and an accelerator of innovation in medical care.